rudberga/CI-MS3-calm/README.md

 See below user stories:

+> *- "As a user of the website, I expect to find a layout which is user friendly, so I easily can navigate throughout the website"*

+> *- "As a user of the website, I expect to be able to register an account, so I can add, edit and delete my own posts"*

+> *- "As a first time visitor of the website, I expect to be able to see artists without having to register, so I can get an idea of how the website works"*

+> *- "As a user of the website, I expect to have all my own posts gathered on my profile page, so I easily can get an overview of my contributions"*

-> *- "As a visitor of the website, I expect to... , so I can..."*
+> *- "As a user of the website, I expect to , so I "*

 ### Strategy